vihari/vihari.github.io/why_india.md

 <h2>Grass is just as green on our side!</h2>

 **TL; DR**.
-I applied to be a grad student with some of the top schools in the US four times between 2013-2018 and did not make it.
-I refused to enrol as a PhD student in India because I was ill-informed, but I finally did in 2019 and had a great experience.
+I refused to enrol as a PhD student in India for many years because I was ill-informed, but I finally did in 2019 and had a great experience.
 This document intends to better inform the new generation of prospective PhDs about higher studies in India.

 # Table of Contents